 Create universal APNS certificate

-On the Certificates, IDs & Profiles screen, select Certificates > All in the left sidebar and then click on the plus button in the top right corner:
+On the Certificates, IDs & Profiles screen, select Certificates in the left sidebar and then select App IDs in the right dropdown and then click on the plus button:

 The Add iOS Certificate screen will appear.
 Choose Apple Push Notifications service SSL (Sandbox & Production) and click Continue:

 Here we will create a single universal push certificate which is good for both Development and Production environments.

 On the next screen choose an App ID you want to create a push certificate for.
 Then click Continue:

 Click 'Choose File...' button to locate Certificate Request File that you have saved earlier.
 Click Continue: